 Q: The Pfizer success rate is roughly 95%.
 What was the approximate sampling population size for that success rate?

-A: According to Pfizer: The Phase 3 clinical trial of BNT162b2 began on July 27 and has enrolled 43,661 participants to date, 41,135 of whom have received a second dose of the vaccine candidate as of Nov.
-13, 2020.
-Approximately 42% of global participants and 30% of U.S. participants have racially and ethnically diverse backgrounds, and 41% of global and 45% of U.S. participants are 56-85 years of age.
+A: According to Pfizer: The Phase 3 clinical trial of BNT162b2 began on July 27, 2020 and enrolled 43,661 participants before seeking FDA approval.
+Approximately 42% of global participants and 30% of U.S. participants were from racially and ethnically diverse backgrounds, and 41% of global and 45% of U.S. participants were 56-85 years of age.
 A breakdown of the diversity of clinical trial participants from approximately 150 clinical trials sites in United States, Germany, Turkey, South Africa, Brazil and Argentina can be found here.
 The trial will continue to collect efficacy and safety data in participants for an additional two years.

-For the Moderna vaccine, the company reported efficacy rate of 94.5% based upon “data from an ongoing Phase 3 randomized,
+For the Moderna vaccine, in their application to the FDA, the company reported efficacy rate of 94.5% based upon “data from an ongoing Phase 3 randomized,

 double-blinded and placebo-controlled trial of mRNA-1273 in approximately 30,400 participants….
 Efficacy in preventing confirmed COVID-19 occurring at least 14 days after the second dose of vaccine was 94.5.0% (95% CI 86.5%, 97.8%) with 5 COVID-19 cases in the vaccine group and 90 COVID-19 cases in the placebo group.” (page 5)